deep999d/sheets/README.md

 2. Google Sheet permissions
 3. Environment variables in Vercel

+## Using the Web Interface

+After deployment, visit your Vercel URL to access the web interface.
+You can:

+- View all tasks in a table
+- Filter and search tasks
+- Add new tasks
+- Update task status, priority, and details
+- View dashboard with task statistics

 ## API Endpoints

 - `GET /health` - Check if system is running